Newsletter

 Mastering Calcium

-InterClinical eNews August 2020, Issue 109 Characteristics of calcium Calcium ranks fifth, after oxygen, carbon, hydrogen and nitrogen, in the mineral composition of the human body.
+Calcium ranks fifth, after oxygen, carbon, hydrogen and nitrogen, in the mineral composition of the human body.
 It makes up 1.9% of the body by weight.
 We require an average daily positive calcium balance of 180 mg during the first 20 years of growth.
 Around 99% of total body calcium is located in the skeleton.
-The remaining 1% is distributed evenly between the...
+The remaining 1% is distributed evenly between the teeth and soft tissues, with only 0.1%...

 Magnesium is the fourth most abundant mineral and is essential for good health.
 Approximately 600 enzymes depend upon its presence in our body in sufficient amounts.1 It affects many cellular functions including the transport of potassium and calcium ions.
-It modulates signal transduction, energy metabolism and cell proliferation.
-Magnesium has a huge role in bone mineralization, cardiovascular health and the nervous and neuromuscular systems.
-It participates in the metabolism of carbohydrates,...
+As well, magnesium modulates signal transduction, energy metabolism and cell proliferation.
+Magnesium has a huge role in bone mineralisation, cardiovascular health and the nervous and neuromuscular systems.
+It participates in the metabolism...

 Immune System Patterns in Hair Tissue Mineral Analysis